ex4722/ctf-writeups/battelle/holy_grail/README.md

 }
 ```

 This means that in our link map we only need a l_addr, and l_info with strtab, symtab and jmprel pointers.
-Outside of the link map we need to constuct the jmprel structure as well as the extra structs to point to our tables.
+Outside of the link map we need to construct the jmprel structure as well as the extra structs to point to our tables.

 ```python
 def make_link_map(fake_addr, offset_2_addr):